Encyclopedia Hârnica: Reception

 Steve Jackson reviewed Encyclopedia Hârnica for Fantasy Gamer magazine and stated that "If you liked the original Harn, you will probably want these supplements, Otherwise, otherwise."

 In the August 1984 edition of White Dwarf (Issue #56), Simon Farrell noted that in the first three issues of Encyclopedia Hârnica, the editors invited feedback and ideas for future articles from subscribers; Farrell speculated that, given the monthly nature of the periodical, if this feedback was quickly used to create articles for a four-week turnaround, "we can expect to see a decline in quality as time goes on."

 In the May-June 1985 edition of Space Gamer (No. 74), Allen Varney reviewed issues #3-11 and gave a thumbs up to Encyclopedia Hârnica, saying, "The detail is copious, the range impressive – not to say forbidding."

 In the March 1986 edition of Dragon (Issue 107), Eric W. Pass said the periodical contained "An excellent variety of useful articles."
 He especially admired the "solid game-playing topics" on Harnic laws, manor economics, Harnic astrology and herb lore.

+In Issue 38 of Abyss, Eric Olson liked the featured articles of each issue, especially the "Atlas Harnica", but noted that it "was not without flaws."
+He thought the overall price of the yearly subscription ($60) was too high.
+He also thought many of the regional maps would not be of use to the average gamemaster.
+Despite this Olson concluded, "All things considered, Encyclopedia Harnica is definitely worth looking into, although I would recommend that those of you who don't own World of Harn pick and choose issues, as they are expensive if you aren't planning to use the whole background."